oracle/graaljs/docs/user/NashornMigrationGuide.md

 Note that GraalVM JavaScript also provides a `console.log` function.
 This is an alias for `print` in pure JavaScript mode, but uses an implementation provided by Node.js when running in Node mode.
-Behavior around Java objects differs for `console.log` in Node mode as Node.js does not implement special treatment for such objects.
+The behaviour around Java objects differs for `console.log` in Node mode as Node.js does not implement special treatment for such objects.